cchdo/cruise_report_2022_p02w/cruise_narrative.rst

 One item of note is that on one of the cruises out Guam earlier this year a rosette was lost.
 However, after a thorough investigation and the setting up of new protocols and safety features, we were confident that our GO-SHIP 36-bottle rosette would not suffer the same fate.

-While in quarantine we continued to follow the behavior of the Kuroshio as this would affect our final station plan (Fig. 1).
+While in quarantine we continued to follow the behavior of the Kuroshio as this would affect our final station plan (:ref:`Fig. 1<Fig1_narrative>`).
 We held daily virtual meetings with the students and held non-required all-hands meetings (check in was required).
 Our student led GO-SHIP/GO-BGC blog (can be accessed through either https://usgoship.ucsd.edu/blogs/ or https://www.go-bgc.org/expedition/north-pacific-2022/) and weekly reports (https://usgoship.ucsd.edu/2022/04/16/weekly-reports-from-2022-p02-leg-1/) were started.

+.. _Fig1_narrative:

 .. figure:: images/narrative/Fig_2_copernicus_SPD_p02_2022_trk_v8_stan2_2022-05-07.jpeg